2023 ESA Leadership Nominations

 For nominations to program committees, see this form.

-- Member of the Governing Board (formerly Member At-large) (1 seat for election)
+- Member of the Governing Board (3 seats for election)

 Please note each role’s responsibilities and consider how your skills and experience, or those of your nominee, will best contribute to the diverse, highly qualified leadership of our Society.
 See the descriptions below the form for insight into the Governing Board’s responsibilities and the challenges ahead.